Mo0rBy/Mo0rBy/README.md

 ♾️ Software Engineer that loves DevOps

-🧪 Masters in Chemical Engineering @ Newcatle University
+🧑‍💻 OpenSource Contributor (I am looking for more opportunities)

-🧑‍💻 OpenSource contributor (I am looking for more opportunities)
+🧪 Masters in Chemical Engineering @ Newcastle University

 💭 Diving deeper into infrastructure testing